w3c-fedid/FedCM/src/problem.md

 ## Navigational Tracking

 Before we prematurely jump into solutions for the first (and more **urgent**) problem, we think there is something more fundamental changing.
-Let's take a step back and a closer look at the **second** problem: in which direction are browsers going that could more fundamentally impact federation?
+Let's take a step back and a take closer look at the **second** problem: in which direction are browsers going that could more fundamentally impact federation?

 While third-party cookies in iframes are used in federation, a more fundamental low level primitive that federation uses is the use of top level navigations (e.g. redirects or form POSTs) to navigate the user to identity providers (with callbacks, e.g. `redirect_uri`) and back to relying parties with a result (e.g. an `id_token`):